-NOTE: In AutoStick® mode, the transmission will only shift up or down when the driver moves the shift lever to the right (+) or left (-).
+NOTE: In AutoStick® mode, the transmission will only shift up or down when the driver moves the shift lever to the right (+) or left (-), or as described below.

-AutoStick $^{\oplus}$ is deactivated when the shift lever is shifted from the AutoStick (+/-) position into the DRIVE position.
+AutoStick® is deactivated when the shift lever is shifted from the AutoStick (+/-) position into the DRIVE position.